angidelic/angidelic.github.io/Music Therapy/readme.txt

 Music Therapy - the goal of this project was to identify additional types of music that may be beneficial for patients who are using music therapy to treat anxiety disorders.
+The benefits of this kind of research is designed to improve patient outcomes.

 This directory contains the following:
-	1. White paper detailing research and analysis regarding music therapy and four anxiety 	disorders.
-The benefits of this kind of research is designed to improve patient outcomes.
+	1. White paper detailing research/analysis of music therapy and four anxiety disorders.

 	2. Presentation
 		- Slide show with audio